 Required Licenses

-- Hazardous Waste Management License: Required if handling hazardous materials; must complete a state-approved training program.
+- Waste Management License: Required for the proper disposal of hazardous materials; providers must complete a training course on safe disposal practices.

 Insurance Requirements

-- Workers' Compensation Insurance: Required for all employees; provides coverage for medical expenses and lost wages due to work-related injuries.
+- Workers' Compensation Insurance: Required for all employees; must cover medical expenses and lost wages for work-related injuries.

 Training Certifications